stefanleon17/Elizabeth/README.md

-# Elizabeth
+# Elizabeth A Rogerian Therapy Chatbot Combining ELIZA and BERT
-A Python command line chatbot that combines ELIZA with BERT-based emotion analysis and NER
+A Python command line chatbot that combines ELIZA with BERT-based emotion analysis and named entity recognition.

-Elizabeth: A Rogerian Therapy Chatbot Combining ELIZA and BERT

 **Introduction**